tejaswin-amara/tejaswin-amara/README.md

 - **Google Solution Challenge 2026** — "Build with AI" edition participant
 - **Viwentiaa 2026** — organized the campus festival's technical events
-- **Technical Support Specialist** — HackWithAl - Telangana's Largest 24-Hour Al Offline Hackathon By KLH Bachupally ACM Student Chapter
+- **Technical Support Specialist** — HackWithAI - Telangana's Largest 24-Hour Al Offline Hackathon By KLH Bachupally ACM Student Chapter
 - **Technical Support Specialist** — RAMpage v2.6 By KLH Deemed to be University, KLEFB IEEE Student Branch, Algorand Blockchain Club and GeeksforGeeks (GFG) Student Chapter KLHB

 ## 🎞️ Outside of code

-Film photography with a Y2K/vintage lean (Kapi Cam, Dazz Cam), and an unreasonable amount of Mini Metro and Mini Motorways.
+I’m an outdoor person and a photography enthusiast who firmly believes that board games > screen time.
+When I am editing, I enjoy curating analog aesthetics and refining visuals using Dazz Cam and Snapseed.
+On the occasions I am glued to a screen for fun, it is usually to play an unreasonable amount of Mini Metro.
+Back in the real world, I channel my organizational energy into acting as the technical lead and orchestrating events for various campus festivals and hackathons.

 ## 📞 Contact